 What is MVP?

 In the case of a website, MVP is a solution that has basic, but also sufficient functionalities to launch a website.
 It can be said that it is version 1.0, which through subsequent iterations will turn into a final software product.
-So, you start with a low financial expenditure, test the clients' behaviour and you build the website based on the analysis.
+So, you start with a low financial expenditure, test the clients' behavior and you build the website based on the analysis.

 Eric Ries, the originator of the concept, explains that MVP allows you to get the maximum amount of information about consumers with minimum own involvement.
 If there is a product/service that you want to introduce to the market, it is best to test the idea with real users before you invest a lot of money.
-After all, you never know if the offer will suit the consumer need and cause the desire to purchase your products/services.
+After all, you never know if the offer will suit the consumer's need and cause the desire to purchase your products/services.

-What do I gain with MVP?
+What do I gain with a Minimum Viable Product?

 You gain a lot:

-- you enter the market with your website in the shortest possible time
+- You enter the market with your website in the shortest possible time.

-- You minimise the costs of implementation
+- You minimize the costs of implementation.

-- you test the functionalities until you get the final version of the website
+- You test the functionalities until you get the final version of the website.

-- already at the initial stage, you catch errors and elements that require an efficient operation, thanks to which you save time, and thus – money on development works that would be carried out in the future
+- Already at the initial stage, you catch errors and elements that require an efficient operation, thanks to which you save time, and thus – money on development works that would be carried out in the future.

-- you gain invaluable knowledge about what works and what does not work on your website
+- You gain invaluable knowledge about what works and what does not work on your website.

 How should an MVP process look like?